Quaternions and spatial rotation: The composition of spatial rotations

-This is Rodrigues' formula for the axis of a composite rotation defined in terms of the axes of the two rotations.
+This is Rodrigues' rotation formula for the axis of a composite rotation defined in terms of the axes of the two rotations.
 He derived this formula in 1840 (see page 408).

 The three rotation axes A, B, and C form a spherical triangle and the dihedral angles between the planes formed by the sides of this triangle are defined by the rotation angles.
 Hamilton presented the component form of these equations showing that the quaternion product computes the third vertex of a spherical triangle from two given vertices and their associated arc-lengths, which is also defines an algebra for points in Elliptic geometry.

 Axis–angle composition

 The normalized rotation axis, removing the $\cos\frac{\gamma}{2}$ from the expanded product, leaves the vector which is the rotation axis, times some constant.
 Care should be taken normalizing the axis vector when $\gamma$ is $0$ or $k 2\pi$ where the vector is near $0$; which is identity, or 0 rotation around any axis.